Managing feelings of anger during coronavirus ‘lockdown’

 Seeking help and treatment for anger management

 We understand that anger can be a challenging emotion to experience and manage.
-If you are struggling with your anger and feel that you would benefit from some professional help, many therapy services are now providing support through video conferences in response to COVID-19 so that people can still access treatment during this time of social distancing.
+If you are struggling with your anger management and feel that you would benefit from some professional help, many therapy services are now providing support through video conferences in response to COVID-19 so that people can still access treatment during this time of social distancing.

 At Priory Group, our online therapy service – Priory Connect – gives you the opportunity to receive assessments and therapy from your own home.
 You can speak to a highly trained therapist who will listen to your experiences and help you to find a way to effectively manage your anger going forward.
 If a more structured approach is needed, we are also able to support those in need of treatment within one of our residential services.